Catherine Courtney, Baroness Courtney of Penwith: Work in the slums

 In 1875, after a particularly difficult year, the 28-year-old Kate Potter left her family home and went to London to enlist in the activities of Octavia Hill and started training for the Charity Organization Society in Whitechapel, as well as working as an organiser of an East End boys' clubs, before joining Samuel Augustus and Henrietta Barnett in their philanthropic work.
 Her parents frowned upon her decision, as did her elder sister Lawrencina, but ultimately granted her a small allowance which enabled her to settle in Great College Street in Westminster.
 She stayed in touch with her family and they often complained about her forcing them to attend "poor people's parties", which they escaped as soon as they could.

 For the next eight years, she worked at St Jude's Church, Whitechapel.
 As Hill's full-time aide from 1876 until 1883, Kate Potter's duties included running youth clubs and collecting rents.
 The tight work schedule that she maintained, helped her to avoid dealing with her family's expectations.
 Her friendliness made her popular even as a rent collector, and she eventually managed to persuade her sisters Theresa and Beatrice to join her.
 In 1884, model dwellings in Aldgate in which she worked, were named after her – Katharine Buildings.
+She was a member of the London Survey Committee, a voluntary organisation publishing architectural surveys of the capital.